Our Services

 No matter how busy our Emergency Department is, the most seriously ill and injured patients will always be seen immediately.
 If you choose to visit us and do not need urgent or emergency treatment, you will be safely supported to access an alternative service.

-Our department deals with life-threatening emergencies such as:
+Our Emergency Department deals with life-threatening emergencies such as:

 • Severe chest pains